jentery/engl429C/index.md

 What is the geographic setting of the novel, and why is that setting significant?

 In 500-750 words (MLA format), describe one geographic setting of an assigned novel and explain why that setting is significant.
 Of note, this geographic setting should be an actual place that exists or once existed on Earth.
-As you write, consider the details that matter for the geography of fiction: names of countries and states/provinces, demographics, capital cities, urban and rural locations, histories of place, climate, landscape, (official) language(s), Indigenous and settler groups, and population numbers.
+As you write, consider the details that matter for the geography of the fiction at hand: names of countries and states / provinces, demographics, capital cities, urban and rural locations, histories of place, climate, landscape, (official) language(s), Indigenous and settler groups, and population numbers.
 To acquire this information, you may want to consult a variety of sources, including academic, official, and government publications as well as records such as census data.
-While you may refer to passages in your assigned novel, the emphasis of this assignment should be on the particulars of an actual, geographic setting and its significance in the novel (or when interpreting the novel).
+While you may refer to passages in your assigned novel, the emphasis of this assignment should be on the particulars of an actual, geographic setting and its significance in the fiction (or when interpreting the fiction).

 Here are some questions to help you get started:

 * Where does the novel take place?
 * Where do characters say they are from?
 Where are they going?
 Where do they feel like they belong?
 * What language(s) do they speak?
 How is the language tied to a geographic location?
 * How does the novel describe its settings?
 From whose perspective(s)?
 * What values does the novel associate with land?
 With rural areas?
 With urban areas?
 * How is history tied to people and places in the novel?
 * How is nature described?
 How are art and culture described?
 Where are they located?